mmaker/spfs/draft-orru-zkproof-sigma-protocols.md

 # Acknowledgments
 {:numbered ="false"}

-Jan Bobolz, Stephan Krenn, Mary Maller, Ivan Visconti, Yuwen Zhang.
+The authors thank Jan Bobolz, Stephan Krenn, Mary Maller, Ivan Visconti, Yuwen Zhang for reviewing a previous edition of this specification.